 “load” - optional boolean flag to indicate patient data is within this request.
 Default 0.
 If data is 1, we should have “data” element under it:

-“data” (only when load is provided and load=1) - json of AddDataByType that will be described later
+“data” (only when load is provided and load=1) - json of AddDataByType was described before in AddDataByType section

-“export” - array of elements to extract from model.
+“export” - array of elements to extract from model output.

 Based on key and value, the key will be used in the response json to hold the result.
 The value is the element to extract from the model.